iseeyoucopy/U-232-Trinity-RC/README.md

 Fourth, once your upgrade is completed with new code in place simply edit your announce urls in all seeding torrents and change announce.php?passkey= to announce.php?torrent_pass= and all torrents should resume as normal, same applys if switching to XBT_TRACKER, you would use the XBT_TRACKER format for announce url in client.

 # Setup to Automate HTML and SaSS changes using GULP4 and BrowserSync
+       first make sure you have NodeJs intalled on server

+       apt install nodejs  on Debian and Ubuntu yum install nodejs  on CentOS, Fedora and Red Hat.

         To Run the Project

         cd /etc/var/www/html